 We designate different non-profit agencies each month as we collect donations of food, personal hygiene items, and more.
 Our Drop-Off Spot located in the hallway north of the Sanctuary.
 Watch the bulletin insert and eNews for more, or check here.
 Contact: Ros Thorpe

 Hillcrest Transitional Housing

 Hillcrest provides transitional housing and other programs that combat homelessness by building the self-sufficiency of families.
 Hillcrest serves youth, individuals and families throughout the greater Kansas City region through its five residential sites in Johnson and Wyandotte Counties in Kansas and Jackson County in Missouri.
 Hillcrest also provides rapid re-housing services in Kansas City’s Northland and in Northwest Missouri.
 Hillcrest’s flagship program is a 90-day timeframe in which clients receive rent- and utility-free housing.
 In exchange for housing, clients agree to follow program guidelines, find and maintain full-time employment, attend life skills classes, participate in community living, and follow a budget plan.
-Atonement is currently exploring our opportunities with Hillcrest; you can visit their website for more about their ministry.
+Atonement is looking at partnering with Hillcrest to adopt one of their apartments at the KCKS site, a mere 20-minute drive from Atonement – check out this page for details, or email Ros!
 Contact: Ros Thorpe

 Hollis Renewal Center